 Inventories are stated at the lower of cost or net realizable value.
 Cost is determined using the first-in, first-out ("FIFO") method.
 Net realizable value is defined as estimated sales price less cost to dispose.
 Inventory costs include materials, labor, overhead and third-party costs.
-Management provides a reserve against inventory for known or expected inventory obsolescence.
-The reserve is determined by specific review of inventory items for product age and quality which may affect salability.
+Management reviews and writes down inventory for known or expected inventory obsolescence based on product age and quality which may affect salability.